-The article below is authored by Christian Wentz, the founder and CEO at Gradient.
+The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

-Today we’re announcing Gradient: a full stack infrastructure for high performance, secure and privacy-preserving distributed systems — from cloud-scale computing and storage, to the simplest of connected devices.
+Today we’re announcing Gradient: a full-stack infrastructure for high-performance, secure, and privacy-preserving distributed systems — from cloud-scale computing and storage to the simplest of connected devices.

-At Gradient we see a world in which the authenticity and integrity of every electronic device, the software it operates, data it stores and computes, and information itself, are provable qualities by construction, not by trust in a third party.
+At Gradient we see a world in which the authenticity and integrity of every electronic device, the software it operates, the data it stores and computes, and the information itself, are provable qualities by construction, not by trust in a third party.

-For the better part of the last year, we’ve been working with veteran hardware engineers from leading chip manufacturers, former NSA cryptographers, distributed systems engineers and top academic researchers to take a first principles re-assessment of what it means to build secure and privacy-preserving distributed systems — and critically, how to achieve these features while delivering meaningful performance, with energy efficiency sufficiently great that it can also be implemented in the lowest power devices (think operation at microwatts, not just kilowatts).
+For the better part of the last year, we’ve been working with veteran hardware engineers from leading chip manufacturers, former NSA cryptographers, distributed systems engineers, and top academic researchers to take a first principle re-assessment of what it means to build secure and privacy-preserving distributed systems — and critically, how to achieve these features while delivering meaningful performance, with energy efficiency sufficiently great that it can also be implemented in the lowest power devices (think operation at microwatts, not just kilowatts).

-The impetus for our project was simple: distributed ledger technologies (DLTs) present an unrealized possibility to drastically reduce the cost of trust , enabling fundamental new opportunities in compute, logistics, healthcare, machine learning / AI model and dataset provisioning, provably honest and efficient financial exchanges, and more — in the limit, these represent an opportunity to completely re-architect the web, as its original creators are now proposing.
+The impetus for our project was simple: distributed ledger technologies (DLTs) present an unrealized possibility to drastically reduce the cost of trust , enabling fundamental new opportunities in computing, logistics, healthcare, machine learning / AI model and dataset provisioning, provably honest and efficient financial exchanges, and more — in the limit, these represent an opportunity to completely re-architect the web, as its original creators are now proposing.
 But, these possibilities are unrealized today because the cost of this decentralization is prohibitive.
 Any distributed ledger we are aware of is many orders of magnitude less performant (in terms of effective instructions/second) than the native compute power inside whatever device you’re reading this on.
-The same is true for financial settlement and payments.
+The same is true for financial settlements and payments.

 This is not to disparage the work done to date in blockchain technologies — most were not designed for this purpose — rather, to clearly set performance goals of Gradient’s technology.
 We believe the bar for mass adoption of such technologies is staggeringly high: most users are unwilling to sacrifice much of any convenience for security, privacy, etc.